Mimetis/Dotmim.Sync/docs/Orchestrators.rst

 We have to more kind of orchestrators, that will handle under the hood the web sync process:

-* The ``WebRemoteOrchestrator``: This orchestrator will run locally, and will act "*as*" a orchestrator from the sync agent, but under the hood will generate an http request with a payload containing all the required information
+* The ``WebRemoteOrchestrator``: This orchestrator will run locally, and will act "*as*" an orchestrator from the sync agent, but under the hood will generate an http request with a payload containing all the required information
-* The ``WebServerAgent``: On the opposite side, this agent is hosted through an exposed web api, and will get the incoming request from the ``WebRemoteOrchestrator`` and will then call the server provider correctly.
+* The ``WebServerAgent``: On the opposite side, this agent is hosted through an exposed web api, and will get the incoming request from the ``WebRemoteOrchestrator`` and will then call the underline ``RemoteOrchestrator`` correctly.

 Orchestrators public methods